 Free things to do in North Devon

-If you’re on a budget or would just prefer to keep things simple then there’s lots of free North Devon things to do:
+If you’re on a budget or would just prefer to keep things simple then there’s lots of free North Devon activities:

 Exmoor straddles Devon and Somerset.
 From its highest point at Dunkery Beacon you can see across both counties and Wales.